 Prevention is better than cure, right?

 Some customer groups, and more importantly, some customer behaviors are more predictive of churn than others.
-But it is hard to spot these behaviors proactively and in real-time so you can take steps to make these at-risk customers stay.
+But it is hard to spot these behaviors proactively and in real time so you can take steps to retain these at-risk customers.

-Companies are using customer journey analytics to improve their ability to identify at-risk customers and thereby reduce customer churn.
+Enterprises that use a customer journey management approach are able to not only visualize and measure churn, but also understand the root cause and use that information to orchestrate optimal experiences.
+Sophisticated journey management software includes journey analytics capabilities, which help you improve your ability to identify at-risk customers and thereby reduce customer churn.
 By gaining a data-driven understanding of customer preferences and the best ways to reduce friction in particular situations, companies can more easily identify and prioritize opportunities for improvement.

 Using predictive analytics and machine learning algorithms, journey analytics can help identify which customers are most likely to churn, thus providing you with valuable data to turn the situation around.